Firestarter (The Prodigy song): Certifications

+Release history

-Notable cover versions
+Cover versions

 "Weird Al" Yankovic created a loose parody of "Firestarter", titled "Lousy Haircut", for an episode of The Weird Al Show; he could not do a full parody of the song as the network CBS did not want to pay royalties to the Prodigy.
 The song has also been covered by Jimmy Eat World, Gene Simmons of KISS, Torre Florim of De Staat, Sepultura, Papa Roach, and Kristina Esfandiari under her project NGHTCRWLR.
+A cover has also been created for the video game Just Cause 3 by Torre Florim.